dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/3-actions/12-transact-update/index.md

 :::info

-Check the [Transaction Documentation](../9-transactions/index.md#transactwrite) to learn more on the `execute` function.
+Check the [Transaction Documentation](../9-transactions/index.md#transactwrite) to learn more about the `execute` function.

 :::